gitaaronc/pyautohub/README.md

 pyAutohub
 ======
-Lightweight Python 3 module to communication with Autohub Server.
+Lightweight Python 3 module to communicate with an Autohub Server.

 Dependencies
 ------------